OCA/bank-statement-import/account_statement_import_camt54/readme/DESCRIPTION.md

 ## Switzerland localisation

-For ISR containing a partner reference, uses the config parameter key isr_partner_ref.
+For QRR containing a partner reference, uses the config parameter key qrr_partner_ref.
 Doing so will fill the partners on bank statement lines and speed up the matches in the reconciliation process.

-Value to set in isr_partner_ref defines the position of the partner reference inside the ISR.
+Value to set in qrr_partner_ref defines the position of the partner reference inside the QRR.
 The format is i\[,n\] For instance 13,6 to start on position 13 with a 6 digit long reference. n is optional and it's default value is 6.